 Upload PDFs to your chats.
 A slideshow showing how scientists can chat with PDFs, generate 1-click summaries, and how the AI PDF chatbot references individual paragraphs.

 On a more advanced level, the AI PDF chat can also be combined with the AI science chat or the AI reference manager to review an uploaded PDF.
-Simply request the AI research agent to assess a statement extracted from a PDF by looking at other publications or the sources in your library.
+Simply request the AI research agent to assess a statement extracted from a PDF by looking at other publications, or upload the PDF to a chat with your library and compare its content with the sources in your reference manager.
 This approach may help you review the findings or methodology of an uploaded paper without opening hundreds of tabs.

 The AI reference manager

-ScienceOS also provides you with a free AI reference manager.
+ScienceOS also provides you with a free AI reference manager you can chat with.
 You can add references as they are cited in the AI generated answers, import an export of your citations, or upload PDFs (papers, protocols, SOPs, etc.) to your scienceOS library – in total up to 4000 sources.

 Chat with your literature collection.
-A brief video showing how to import PDFs to the AI reference manager and how to chat with the papers in the library.
+A brief video showing how to import PDFs to the AI reference manager, generate deep research reports based on your full-text papers, and combine the library chat with the AI science chat critically review your drafts.

-The AI reference manager is particularly powerful for writing tasks.
-For example, you may upload a set of 60 full-text papers to your library and then use “Chat with library” to draft an introduction for a grant application by retrieving insights from your paper collection.
-Once you are done with the draft, use the AI Action “Critical review”.
-This will instruct the AI research agent to search for additional literature outside your library and help you review yourself.
+The AI reference manager is especially powerful for writing tasks.
+For example, you can upload a set of 60 full-text papers to your library and use the “Chat with library” feature to draft an introduction for a grant application, drawing insights directly from your collection.
+Once your draft is ready, you can use the AI Action “Critical review,” which instructs the AI research agent to search for relevant literature beyond your library and help you review yourself.
+(To enable this step, make sure the option “Search outside my library” is selected in the project sources of your “Library chat” project.)

 Beyond keywords and semantics